Dayana Yastremska: 2021: Provisional doping suspension

-2022: WTA 250 final and back to top 100
+2022: WTA 250 final, top 100

-This year marked Yastremska's first season opener in Australia since 2020.
+The beginning of the season started with Yastremska's first season opener in Australia since 2020.
 She was eliminated in the first round of qualifying at the Melbourne Summer Set 1 and in the first round of the main draw at the Adelaide International 2.
 Her Australian trip concluded with a retirement against Madison Brengle in the opening round at the Australian Open.
-Her WTA ranking dropped to 150 at the conclusion of the Australian Open.
+Her ranking dropped to 150 at the conclusion of the Australian Open.

 Yastremska entered the main draw of the Dubai Championships as a qualifier, after winning three qualifying matches with the last a rematch against her Australian Open opponent Madison Brengle.
 There she reached the quarterfinals where she was defeated by Markéta Vondroušová.
 Shortly after the conclusion of this tournament marked the beginning of the Russian invasion of Ukraine.
 Yastremska was living with her family in Odesa, Ukraine at the time of the invasion and was able to seek refuge in France along with her 15 year old sister Ivanna Yastremska.
 The two received a wildcard entry for the Lyon Open where Yastremska was able to reach her first final since 2020.
 However, she was defeated by Zhang Shuai, in three sets.
 She accepted a wildcard entry into the Indian Wells Open and was defeated by former world No. 4, Caroline Garcia, in the first round.
 Her "Sunshine Double" (Miami and Indian Wells Opens) concluded with a retirement in the first round of qualifying in the Miami Open.
 After reaching the quarterfinals of the Copa Colsanitas, she reentered the top 100 in the singles rankings.

 She played as Ukraine's top seed in the Billie Jean King Cup qualifiers, in a tie against the United States.
 She defeated Jessica Pegula after having lost to Alison Riske in her first match of the qualifying tournament.
 Her clay-court season continued after the Copa Colsanitas by qualifying for the Madrid Open.
 She was defeated in the second round by Marie Bouzková.

+2023: WTA 125 Challenger title

+She won the title at the Poland Open, her maiden on the WTA 125 level, defeating Greet Minnen in the final.